-The Individual Interdisciplinary Program (IIP) doctoral degree is an option which prepares students to address challenges that are problem-oriented rather than discipline or technique-oriented.
-The success of the IIP program relies heavily upon the students' initiative and self-discipline and the commitment of the student’s doctoral committee.
+The Individual Interdisciplinary Program (IIP) doctoral degree is an option which prepares students to address challenges that are problem-oriented and provide opportunities for students with interests spanning multiple fields of study.
+The success of the IIP program relies heavily upon familiarity with MSU degree programs and faculty, the students' initiative and self-discipline and the commitment of the student’s doctoral committee.

 All basic policy, rules and requirements pertaining to any Doctor of Philosophy degrees at MSU apply to the IIP.

 For specific program information, please refer to the IIP Handbook